Is there a specific type of brain that has a drive to create, to innovate, and results in an entrepreneurial spirit?

-These VAST traits are literally a recipe for entrepreneurship, which unsurprisingly has been linked to ADHD.
+These ADHD traits are literally a recipe for entrepreneurship, which unsurprisingly has been linked to ADHD.

 But wait, one more ingredient that has been left out….

-The VAST mind experiences emotions more intensely than the average person, becoming extremely passionate about their interests.
+The ADHD brain experiences emotions more intensely than the average person, becoming extremely passionate about their interests.